amirhRahimi1993/applyche/README.md

 ### Example Integration

 See `example_integration.py` for complete examples of integrating the API client into `main_ui.py` components.

+### Login & Loading Flow

+- `LoginDialog` (in `view/main_ui.py`) is the new entry point.
+It calls `POST /api/auth/login`, surfaces validation errors inline, and passes the authenticated user email/display name to the main window.
+- A `LoadingOverlay` replaces the previous white screen while expensive widgets (dashboard charts, email editors, tables) render.
+Users instantly see that the app is preparing data instead of looking frozen.
+- `MyWindow` now accepts the authenticated identity, propagates it to `EmailEditor`, `Dashboard`, and other feature modules, updates the status bar, and ensures every page follows the same dark theme / spacing rules for a consistent UX.

 ## Key Changes Made